Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: Non-abelian functions and bounded groups

 To summarize, since we work with a semisimple and simply connected group $G$, all {\em parahoric groups} are, upto conjugacy by elements of $G(K)$, precisely the collection of groups $\{{\mathcal P}_{_\theta}(K)\}_{\theta \in {\mathbb E}}$ (see \cite[Section 3.1,~page 50]{tits}), and as such we will work with these groups.
+In fact, we may choose these $\theta$ to be in ${\mathbb E}_{\bq} = Y(T) \otimes \bq$.
+Again by \cite[page 51]{tits}, the conjugacy classes of maximal parahoric subgroups of $G(K)$ are the stabilizers of the vertices of the building and they are precisely $l+1$ in number, where $l = rank(G)$.
 In particular, associated to the ``origin" $0 \in {\mathbb E}$ we have the group ${\mathcal P}_{_0}(K)$, which is nothing but the maximal bounded subgroup $G(A) \subset G(K)$.